 In Front of the Hawa Mahal

-Keep walking straight, and you'll reach Jaipur's most famous landmark -- the Hawa Mahal (Wind Palace).
-This marvelous example of Rajput architecture was built in 1799 by Maharaja Sawaj Pratap Singh.
+Keep walking straight, and you'll reach Jaipur's most famous landmark, the Hawa Mahal (Wind Palace).
+This unusual example of Rajput architecture was built in 1799 by Maharaja Sawaj Pratap Singh.
 It was made so that the ladies of the palace could look out over the street, from the small windows, unobserved.
 There are 953 of these windows in total, spread over five levels!
-However, unfortunately, there's not much wind in the Wind Palace these days, as most of the windows have been sealed shut.
+However, unfortunately, there's not much wind in the Wind Palace these days, as many of the windows have been sealed shut.

 Behind the Hawa Mahal

-Next stop on the walking tour of Jaipur Old City is the magnificent City Palace.
-There are two approaches that you can take to get there.
-One is to walk back past the Hawa Mahal and turn left.
-The other is to keep heading along the road that you were on (known as Tripolia Bazaar) and turn right near Tripolia Gate.
+Next stop on the walking tour of Jaipur's Old City is the magnificent City Palace.
+There are two approaches that you can take to get there: either walk back past the Hawa Mahal and turn left, or keep heading along the road you were on (known as Tripolia Bazaar) and turn right near Tripolia Gate.

-If you're feeling a bit tired from walking, you can hail a cycle rickshaw.
-The distance isn't far, so you shouldn't need to pay more than 15 rupees (bargain hard).
+If you're feeling tired from walking, you can hail a cycle rickshaw.
+The distance isn't far, so you shouldn't need to pay more than 20 rupees (bargain hard).

 There are various ticket options for the City Palace, depending on how much of it you want to see.
-Prices start from 130 rupees for Indians and 500 rupees for foreigners.
-This provides entry into all palace courts and galleries.
-A special ticket for exclusive access to the Chandra Mahal (where the royal family lives) with a personal guide costs 2,500 rupees for both Indians and foreigners.
+Prices start from 200 rupees for Indians and 700 rupees for foreigners.
+In addition, it's possible to get a special access to the Chandra Mahal (where the royal family lives) with a personal guide.
+This costs from 1,500 rupees per person for Indians and 2,000 rupees per person for foreigners.

 City Palace Courtyard and Peacock Gate

-As you head out of the City Palace in Jaipur, you might want to stop by Jantar Mantar.
-This observatory was built by Jai Singh in 1728.
+As you head out of the City Palace in Jaipur, you may want to stop by Jantar Mantar.
+This astrological observatory was completed by Maharaja Sawai Jai Singh II, a renowned mathematician and astronomer, in 1738.
 He constructed five in various cities in India (including Delhi), and this one's the biggest and best preserved.

 Tripolia Gate and Market